webdriverio-community/wdio-electron-service/docs/development.md

 | `patch`      | `6.3.2-next.0`      |
 | `existing`   | `6.3.1-next.4`      |

-### When update the major version

-The following tasks must be performed when upgrading to a major version.
+### Major Version Maintenance Tasks

+When releasing a new major version, update the maintenance branch references in the following files:

 1. Update the release workflow

-   Update the part of the CI workflow(`.github/workflows/release.yml`) where `on.workflow_dispatch.inputs.branch.options` field.
-1. Update the `depeandabot` configuration for the maintenance version Update the part of the configuration file(`.github/dependabot.yml`) where target-branch is not `main` (e.g. v7).
+   - Edit `.github/workflows/release.yml`
+   - In the `on.workflow_dispatch.inputs.branch.options` field, update the maintenance branch name
+   - Example: When releasing v8, change `v6` to `v7` in the branch options

+2. Update the Dependabot configuration
+   - Edit `.github/dependabot.yml`
+   - Update the existing maintenance branch configuration's `target-branch`
+   - Example: When releasing v8, change `v6` to `v7` in the non-main branch configuration

 ## Maintenance policy